Avoid design errors, rework costs, and deadline delays in a rapidly changing real world with the aid of Plex-Earth.

 To give you some context, In a €6 million project, the redesign cost accounted for more than €600k, plus four months of delay.
 It was at that time when Lambros realized that everything would have been so much better if access to recent, high-quality imagery directly in AutoCAD had been granted.

 This incident was more than enough for Lambros to get working on a system that would provide engineers with the ability to acquire aerial/satellite imagery and terrain information from the comfort of their office, even before getting their hands on relevant data produced by local surveys.
-It was more than obvious to him that this option would help significantly with reducing risks associated with incomplete understanding of existing site conditions.
+It was more than obvious to him that this option would help significantly with reducing risks associated with an incomplete understanding of existing site conditions.

 And that's exactly how Plex-Earth, the first cloud-based software ever created in the CAD market was born.
 Our software is a complete remote-surveying system used by thousands of engineers in over 120 countries worldwide.
 It constitutes a powerful tool that revolutionizes the conceptual and preliminary design phases by enabling professionals to have a complete 3D geographical view of their real-world project sites within seconds.
-It's already been twelve years, and now, the newest, enhanced version of our software, Plex-Earth 5D, has officially been released.
+It's already been twelve years, and now, the newest, enhanced version of our software, Plex-Earth, has officially been released.

 - Importing high-resolution satellite and aerial imagery from the best providers in the field.